 Close by, graphic designer Manana Arabuli runs her space, Black Dog Shop.
-Manana stocks translations of Georgian literature alongside awesome posters re-printed from old soviet-era designs (read and see more here).
+Manana stocks translations of Georgian literature alongside awesome posters re-printed from old Soviet-era designs (read and see more here).

 The Flying Painter Concept Store

-At The Flying Painter I met Mariam Natroshvil, one of five artists behind this very unique apparel store.
-Mariam and her friends Eka Ketsbaia, Bobo Mkhitar, Natuka Vatsadze and Detu Jintcharadze are pioneering the idea of wearable art in Tbilisi, collaborating with other local designers and artists on new collections, most of which are then handmade right here inside the shop.
+At The Flying Painter, I met Mariam Natroshvil, one of five artists behind this very unique apparel store.
+Like their counterparts in Yerevan, Mariam and her colleagues Eka Ketsbaia, Bobo Mkhitar, Natuka Vatsadze and Detu Jintcharadze are pioneering the idea of wearable art in Tbilisi, collaborating with other local designers and artists on new collections, most of which are then handmade right here inside the shop.

 Mariam guided me through some of her most recent ranges, including the exquisitely folded and layered Metamorphosis collection by artist Maria Safronova (pictured right) and a range of outerwear cut from recycled carpets by artist and Flying Painter co-owner Natuka Vatsadze.

-Remember how I mentioned Fabrika used to be a sewing factory?
+Remember how I mentioned Fabrika Hotel used to be a sewing factory?
 Well, some old boxes of clothes were found inside the building during the renovations.
 The Flying Painter crew came into possession of them and now sell some of the garments alongside their contemporary collections.